Income Tax Short Course

 While attending this course you will be able to network with other tax professionals as well as the instructors, share experiences, and learn about developments in tax law and tax practice.

-- the only statewide course developed and delivered in cooperation with the Internal Revenue Service and the Minnesota Department of Revenue;
+- We are the only statewide course developed and delivered in cooperation with the Internal Revenue Service and the Minnesota Department of Revenue.

-- 73 years of experience providing income tax information and resources;
+- We have 73 years of experience providing income tax information and resources.

-- a choice of multiple locations throughout Minnesota plus an online self-study option for those who can't attend in person;
+- We offer multiple locations throughout Minnesota, plus an online self-study option for those who can't attend in person.

-- access to the 2015 National Income Tax Workbook, published by the Land Grant University Tax Education Foundation (LGUTEF).
+- We provide access to the 2015 National Income Tax Workbook, published by the Land Grant University Tax Education Foundation (LGUTEF).

 Who should attend?